 If you were injured in a car accident, you can file a personal injury claim with the at-fault driver’s insurance company to recover damages like medical bills, lost wages, and pain and suffering.

 The first thing you should do after calling the authorities to the scene of the car accident is seek immediate medical care.
 Emergency teams will check you over to see if you have sustained any injuries from your accident.
-Without that initial treatment establishing your injury, you will have a very hard time proving to the insurance company that you deserve money for pain and suffering.
+Without that initial treatment establishing your injury, you will have a very hard time proving to the insurance company that you deserve money for medical bills.

 After you file a personal injury claim, the at-fault driver’s insurance company will try to minimize your damages.
 They can use many excuses such as insisting that your injuries are a result of a preexisting condition, or were caused by an unrelated incident.